HOME GUIDES VEGAN LEATHER: EVERYTHING YOU NEED TO KNOW

 • Cutting and Crushing: Mechanical equipment cuts and crushes the plant material.

-Step 2: Preliminary Processing and Extraction The plant materials undergo mechanical and chemical treatment to extract fibers, forming the basic structure of vegan leather.
+The plant materials undergo mechanical and chemical treatment to extract fibers, forming the basic structure of vegan leather.

 • Mechanical Processing: Grind and press to separate fibers and juice.